10 Tips for Perfect Concept2 Photo Scans Every Time

 - Move your body to block the light source behind you

-4. Use the PM5 Backlight
+4. Use Backlight When Available

 5. Hold Steady

 Motion blur kills scan accuracy.
 After rowing, your hands might be shaky from the effort.
 Take a breath, brace your phone with both hands if needed, and hold still for a moment before tapping the capture button.
-Resting your phone hand on the PM5 housing can help stabilize the shot.
+Resting your phone hand on the monitor housing can help stabilize the shot.

 6. Make Sure All Numbers Are in Frame